jakemcc/jakemccrary.com/source/_posts/2020-09-25-creating-a-custom-kindle-dictionary.markdown

 The steps to build a dictionary are minimal.

 1. Construct your list of words and definitions.
-1. Convert the list into an xhtml format specified by Amazon.
+1. Convert the list into the format specified by Amazon.
 1. Construct a cover page. (sort of optional)
-1. Construct a few other pages
+1. Construct a few other pages.
 1. Create a `.opf` file that ties everything together.
 1. Combine them together using `kindlegen`.
-1. TEST IT AND MAKE THIS HEADER MATCH
+1. Put it onto your device.

 ### 1. Construct your list of words and definitions

 There really isn't set instructions for this.
 Source your words and definitions and store them in some format you'll be able to manipulate in a programming language.

-I've done this in a few different ways.
+I've sourced words a few different ways.
-I've extracted a list of words from [source cord](/blog/2013/07/09/releasing-the-functional-javascript-companion/).
-I've used Wikipedia and I've also grabbed words from glossary in a book.
+I've taken them straight from a books glossary, a Wikipedia entry, and extracted them from a programming books [source code](/blog/2013/07/09/releasing-the-functional-javascript-companion/).

-### 2. Convert the list into an xhtml format specified by Amazon
+### 2. Convert the list into the format specified by Amazon

-Below is the basic skeleton of what Amazon wants you to have along with some inline styles.
+Below is the basic scaffolding of what Amazon wants you to have along with some inline styles.
-This isn't all specified by Amazon nor is everything they specify actually required.
-Below is what worked well for me.
+This has some extra stuff in it and also doesn't contain everything Amazon specifies.
+But it works.

 ```html
 <html xmlns:math="http://exslt.org/math" xmlns:svg="http://www.w3.org/2000/svg"